simonZhou86/simonZhou86.github.io/_pages/about.md

 ## News
+- (Mar.
+2024), I offically graduated from University of Toronto DCS
 - (Feb.
 2024), One paper submitted to MIDL 2024
 - (Jan.
 2024), I compeleted my Master of Science in CS degree from the University of Toronto
 - (Jan.
 2024), I started to be a TA for CSC413, Neural Networks and Deep Learning at the University of Toronto